What is Pancreatic Cancer?

 - Chemotherapy: Exposure to chemical agents that can reduce the speed of cancer growth by triggering inhibitive processes.

-- Radiotherapy: Use of radiation in the affected area to cause death of cancerous cells.
+- Radiotherapy: Use of radiation in the affected area to cause the death of cancerous cells.

 A routine approach is adopted wherein the patient’s diet, chemotherapy doses and radiotherapy routines are fixed and adhered to.
 The treatment requires one to one attention and the patient is able to lead a normal life only after his symptoms and pain have reduced as a result of this therapy.